Namerlight/C19-Prediction-via-Symptoms-with-Fuzzy-Logic/README.md

 ## 4. Project Paper

 The paper has been accepted to the Inderscience International Journal of Intelligent Information and Database Systems.
-The preliminary citation of the paper may be given as such:
+If you refer to this project anywhere else, you may cite it as thus (IEEE format):
 ```
 S. H. Choudhury, J. Aurin, T. A. Mitaly, and R. M. Rahman, “Predicting the Possibility of COVID-19 Infection Using Fuzzy Logic System,” International Journal of Intelligent Information and Database Systems, 2020.
 ```